Toddler & Preschool · Behavior guide

 The prefrontal cortex is still under construction

 Impulse control is a brain function that matures over decades.
-When a toddler keeps reaching for something after you said no, the brake system is genuinely weak — not broken, just immature.
-Repetition is developmental, not defiance.
+When a toddler keeps reaching for something after you said no, the brake system is genuinely weak: not broken, just immature.
+The repetition is developmental, not defiance.

 Autonomy and connection are pulling in opposite directions at once

-Children this age have a strong drive to assert themselves and a strong need to stay close to you — both at once.
-When you set a limit, both drives activate simultaneously.
+Children this age have a strong drive to assert themselves and a strong need to stay close to you, both at once.
+When you set a limit, both drives activate together.
 The big reaction is that tension, not a sign something is wrong.

-They borrow regulation from you — they cannot fully self-regulate yet
+They borrow regulation from you, because they can't fully self-regulate yet

-Young children's nervous systems are not yet equipped to calm themselves down fully.
+Young children's nervous systems aren't equipped to calm themselves down fully yet.
 Your calm is physiological scaffolding for theirs.
-If you escalate, they escalate.
-If you slow down and lower your voice, you give their system something steadier to organize around.
+Escalate, and they escalate with you.
+Slow down and lower your voice, and you give their system something steadier to organize around.

 Limit-testing is how children learn where the edges are

 Children push limits to find out what the adult will actually do.
-Consistent, calm follow-through teaches them that the limit is real and stable — and that their upset does not destroy the relationship.
+Consistent, calm follow-through teaches them that the limit is real and stable, and that their upset doesn't destroy the relationship.

 Interactive guide